-ITOC: Boreal Forest Stories was directed by UAF professor Mary Beth Leigh.
-Artists Margo Klass, Ree Nancarrow, and Susan Campbell curated the visual art exhibit and Jennifer Moss contributed graphic and web design.
+In a Time of Change is directed by Mary Beth Leigh.
+Artists Margo Klass, Ree Nancarrow, and Susan Campbell curated the visual art exhibit and artist Jennifer Moss contributed graphic and web design.
 Writers Carolyn Kremers and Daryl Farmer led the writers’ cohort and musician Susan Grace directed the live performance.
-Geographer Elizabeth Alexander provided organizational assistance and artist Klara Maisch coordinated social media outreach.
-Lissy Goralnik (Michigan State University) performed research and evaluation of the collaborative process and its impacts.
+Geographer Elizabeth Alexander provided organizational assistance and artist Klara Maisch coordinated social media.
+Lissy Goralnik performed research and evaluation of the collaborative process and its impacts.

 ITOC: Boreal Forest Stories was funded by the National Science Foundation through the Bonanza Creek Long Term Ecological Research Program with additional support from the UAF Institute of Arctic Biology and other sponsors.
 Special thanks to Arctic Fest and the Fairbanks Arts Association for hosting the premiere of Boreal Forest Stories (September, 2022, Fairbanks).

 We acknowledge the many Alaska Native Nations upon whose unceded ancestral lands our program resides.
 Indigenous peoples have been in relationship for thousands of years with the boreal landscapes of Interior Alaska.
 Members of the Bonanza Creek Long-Term Ecological Research program, including ITOC, strive to learn about, value, and be mindful of this relationship in our work and our actions, and to strive for collaborative, community decision making.